-Kubernetes, however, relies on other projects to fully provide these orchestrated services.
+However, Kubernetes relies on other projects to fully provide these orchestrated services.
 With the addition of other open source projects, you can fully realize the power of Kubernetes.
 These necessary pieces include (among others):

-- Registry, through projects like Atomic Registry or Docker Registry.
+- Registry, through projects like Docker Registry.

 - Networking, through projects like OpenvSwitch and intelligent edge routing.

-- Telemetry, through projects such as heapster, kibana, hawkular, and elastic.
+- Telemetry, through projects such as Kibana, Hawkular, and Elastic.

-- Security, through projects like LDAP, SELinux, RBAC, and OAUTH with multi-tenancy layers.
+- Security, through projects like LDAP, SELinux, RBAC, and OAUTH with multitenancy layers.

-- Automation, with the addition of Ansible playbooks for installation and cluster life-cycle management.
+- Automation, with the addition of Ansible playbooks for installation and cluster life cycle management.

-- Services, through a rich catalog of precreated content of popular app patterns.
+- Services, through a rich catalog of popular app patterns.

 Learn to speak Kubernetes

 Pod: A group of one or more containers deployed to a single node.
 All containers in a pod share an IP address, IPC, hostname, and other resources.
-Pods abstract network and storage away from the underlying container.
+Pods abstract network and storage from the underlying container.
 This lets you move containers around the cluster more easily.